naveen521kk/img2pdf/README.md

 Each of it are self explanatory.

-Crafted with 💓 bu Naveen.
+Crafted with 💓 by Naveen.